 I work on the theory of fiction from a philosophical point of view, studying in particular the ways in which fictional texts provoke ambiguous responses in readers and hesitations in their attitudes towards texts.

 Between 2011 and 2015 I was the principal investigator of an Agence Nationale de la Recherche-funded programme in the study of quarrels and disputes in Early Modern Europe.
-Within the programme I carried out mainly comparative research between France and England and edited or co-edited two volumes and one special issue of a journal.
-This programme followed from another ANR-funded programme which I coordinated between 2004 and 2008, and which resulted into two edited volumes.
+Within the programme I carried out mainly comparative research between France and England and edited or co-edited two edited volumes and two special issues of journals.

 Between 2013 and 2015 I was the co-investigator of a Franco-Canadian research programme funded by the France Canada Research Fund, which has resulted in an edited collection forthcoming with the University of Toronto Press, which deals with the cultures of sport in the long eighteenth-century.

 As part of my Institut Universitaire de France fellowship I organised and co-organised a number of events in the field of sports and literature, resulting in particular in a special issue of the International Journal of the History of Sport and in a number of publications in international journals.

 Prior to joining the Sorbonne in 2008, I was director of the Maison Française d’Oxford, a French-funded research centre in the Humanities associated with the University of Oxford, where I coordinated a number of research projects and supervised resident doctoral students in the humanities.